brucemcpherson/gupper/README.md

 . ./key.sh
 ````

 But remember to not commit this to github or anywhere else.
-For more secure ways of handling secrets locally see, [Kubernetes secret values as shell environment variables](https://ramblings.mcpher.com/gcp/kubernetes-secret-values-as-shell-environment-variables/) and Sharing secrets between Doppler, GCP and Kubernetes(https://ramblings.mcpher.com/gcp/secrets-doppler-gcp-kubernetes/).
+For more secure ways of handling secrets locally see, [Kubernetes secret values as shell environment variables](https://ramblings.mcpher.com/gcp/kubernetes-secret-values-as-shell-environment-variables/) and [Sharing secrets between Doppler, GCP and Kubernetes](https://ramblings.mcpher.com/gcp/secrets-doppler-gcp-kubernetes/).

 ### The file management cli arguments and examples